Tafnab/logavista/README.md

 <p>In particular, I have not had the chance to test against modern Samba, Apache, CUPS, mail transport programs, and Acpid log file types. </p>

 <p>I am also looking for different log file types to monitor that aren't currently listed, but are in common use.
 Please open an Issue feature request if you have some worthy candidate.
-I would like sample log files, and would prefer difficult ones indicating errors so that I can make sure the error priority classification scheme is working.</p>
+I would like sample log files, and would prefer difficult ones indicating errors so that I can make sure the error priority classification scheme is working.
+If you are a member of the MX Linux community, you can PM me.</p>

 ## Build Instructions